emilylucindakurtz/CulturalInstitutionsSRP2026/ekretsch/ekretsch_notes.md

   - _"The Public Libraries Survey (PLS) is a voluntary census of public libraries conducted annually by the Institute of Museum and Library Services (IMLS)."_
   - Includes longitude and latitude!
   - There are actually 2 csvs: 1) the System Data File (Administrative Entity) -- one record is one library system, 2) the Outlet Data File -- one record is one specific service point.
 Both have long and lat but I think we would probably want to go with 2.
+- Can request data fron the career site via https://www.careeronestop.org/Developers/WebAPI/registration.aspx
+  - not so sure about the terms of service aligning with this project, though -- _"No Modification of Data.
+COS data will not be modified or altered in any manner;"_

 #### News outlets
 - https://localnewsinitiative.northwestern.edu/projects/state-of-local-news/2025/